 - Future log prices

-- Crop quality at harvest
+- Crop quality and yield at harvest

 - Harvest and roading costs

-The scale of the Investment, with a wide geographical spread through the Wairarapa (Bideford, Ngahape and Te Wharau districts) and a seven-year age class spread, should reduce the impact of any short-term impact of price changes.
-Furthermore, a robust Forest Management Plan, expertise in forestry management by FEG and best practice silviculture contribute to the crop quality at harvest.
-Further information about the key drivers or returns and the key strategies and plans of the Manager in respect of those drivers can be found on page 8 Section 2.
-Factors that may affect the financial performance and Investors' returns.
+The scale of the Investment, with a geographical spread through the Te Wharau district and a sevenyear age class spread, should reduce the impact of any short-term impact of price changes.
+Furthermore, a robust Forest Management Plan, expertise in forestry management by the Manager and best practice silviculture contribute to the crop quality (and value) at harvest and to managing roading costs.
+Further information about the key drivers or returns and the key strategies and plans of the Manager in respect of those drivers can be found on page 12 Section 2 Factors that may affect the financial performance and Investors' returns.

 1.7.
-Wairarapa Group Forest Investment financial information
+Ngatawhai Group Forest Investment financial information

-Returns will not be generated until harvest of the forests over 20 years away, so initially the most useful information is projected Calls each year that Investors pay starting on 30 June 2019.
-For each parcel of 200 shares, Calls per 200 share parcel are projected to be \$989 on 30 June 2019 and \$1001 on 30 June 2020 plus the annual \$60 Investor Administration Fee paid once each year regardless of the size of shareholding.
-Calls per 200 share parcel will average around \$1,044 per year from 30 June 2019 for 8 years, then drop to average around \$258 until harvest commences in or around 2039.
+Returns will not be generated until harvest of the forests around 20 years away, so initially the most useful information is projected Calls each year that Investors pay starting on 30 June 2020.
+For each parcel of 200 shares, Calls per 200 share parcel are projected to be \$922 on 30 June 2020 and \$978 on 30 June 2021 plus the annual \$60 Investor Administration Fee paid once each year regardless of the size of shareholding.
+Calls per 200 share parcel will average around \$1,011 per year from 30 June 2020 for 8 years, then drop to average around \$291 until harvest commences in or around 2038.